e107inc/e107-easyshop/readme.txt

 Future roadmap
 ==============
-* monitor the buglist on [link=http://e107.webstartinternet.com]http://e107.webstartinternet.com[/link]
+* monitor the buglist / features list on [link=http://e107.webstartinternet.com]http://e107.webstartinternet.com[/link]
-* monitor what features end users want
-* publish more languages support files that are handed over by the community
+* publish languages files that are handed over by the community
-* Paypal IPN (Instant Payment Notification)
-* product bookstock keeping (possible with IPN)
+* use templates for shop
+* implement view and buy rights

 License
 =======